edunavata/gpu-bd/domain/gpu/silver.md

 - **Historical truth over convenience**
   External data is never overwritten.

-- **Normalization of stable concepts**
+- **Selective normalization for stable semantics**
-  Chips, features, and variants are controlled internally.
+  Low-cardinality reference tables are normalized; volatile naming stays in controlled text fields for direct filtering.

 - **Event-based modeling for unstable data**
   Market data is treated as a stream of observations.